 Every year, UNODC issues the World Drug Report, full of key statistics and factual data obtained through official sources, a science-based approach and research.

-UNODC continues to provide facts and practical solutions to address the current world drug problem, and remains committed to attaining a vision of health for all based on science.
+UNODC continues to provide facts and practical solutions to address the current world drug problem and remains committed to attaining health for all.